erik-smit/samsung-pm851-notes/README.md

 Samsung MZ7TE drives run EXT0x
 Samsung MZNTE drives run EXT2x

-128GB and 512GB run the same firmware, but 256GB runs different firmware.
+Lenovo 128GB and 512GB run the same firmware, but 256GB runs different firmware.
 You can see this in drive id, last two characters.

 | | |